lcohensf/heroku-datasub/README.md

 ## Deploying to Heroku

-First generate a public key/private key pair for postgres encryption at rest.
+First generate a public key/private key pair for use with postgres encryption at rest.
 This reference app uses keys generated with the RSA algorithm, length 2048 (GPG Keychain Access was used to generate the keys).
 Do not set a passphrase for the key pair.
 See documentation on postgres pgcrypto for details: http://www.postgresql.org/docs/9.1/static/pgcrypto.html